jones58/typespotting/README.md

   - I changed the right and wrong answer text display to inline with set attribute.
 This took awhile to get the right syntax, and displaying right and wrong at different times, but I figured it out with some help from ChatGPT.
 - I next realised the images were changing to an undefined image at the end of the level (rather than going straight to the next level) so I fixed this by:
   - Adding a check for the randomOneImage, randomTwoImage, randomThreeImage before setting the image SRC attribute (```if (randomOneImage > 0)``` rather than later on in the code, where it was in the ```checkClickPosition``` function, where the image had already been set.
 - Next i wanted to change the colour scheme for each image, so i called randomColorScheme() function within the win() function.
-This proved a good start, but after a few wins the color scheme wouldn't change (probably too many classes set on top of each other) so I realised the best way of doing this would be to remove the existing color scheme before setting a new one.
-I did this within the randomColorScheme() function, using a for loop to choose the color scheme class and remove it.
+This proved a good start, but after a few wins the colour scheme wouldn't change (probably too many classes set on top of each other) so I realised the best way of doing this would be to remove the existing colour scheme before setting a new one.
+I did this within the randomColorScheme() function, using a for loop to choose the colour scheme class and remove it.
 - End of the game: This was relatively easy - I wanted the final image to disappear so I got it to display:none.
 Then, I wanted any text saying right answer to disappear so I did the same to that, leaving just the score and restart option.
 - Chatting to Mohamed at an FAC meetup, I realised a lot of my images were bigger than the 2mb that's generally advised for websites to enable them to load quickly.
 I fixed this with an Image Optimiser app.
 - When I tested the game on another device, I noticed that the font wasn't loading properly, and instead defaulted to sans-serif.
 This was because the font was activated on my personal computer, rather than loading from the Github repo.
 I spent a long time attempting to fix this, before using developer tools in the browser to find the error, ChatGPT to decode the jargon from these error messages, and then realising the fonts folder needed to be in the styles folder (it's referenced from the CSS).
 I realised the html code for this font loading was redundant at this point so i deleted it.